Hortense de Beauharnais had a tumultuous life. It reads like a book, you wouldn't believe this all happened to one person, but it's all true.

 1794 Rose is arrested, her ex-husband has already been in prison since March

-During this time Hortense and Eugene regularly visit the Hôtel de Salm, the palace of Frederick III, Prince of Salm-Kyrburg.
-He is the brother of Princess Amalie of Hohenzollern-Sigmaringen, a dear friend of Rose and, the rumor goes, also the lover of Alexandre de Beauharnais.
+During this time Hortense and Eugene frequently visit the Hôtel de Salm, the palace of Frederick III, Prince of Salm-Kyrburg.
+Frederick is the brother of Princess Amalie of Hohenzollern-Sigmaringen, a dear friend of Rose.
+The rumour goes that Amalie is the lover of Alexandre de Beauharnais.
 The princess and the children share the same fears, Frederick is also taken to the Carmen prison.
 The treat of being arrested is always vivid, for the princess, and even for the children de Beauharnais.

 On 22 July Hortense's father Alexandre de Beauharnais is executed, together with Prince Frederick and some 44 others.
 Hortense’s mother Rose really fears for her life now, expecting that she will be next.
 It is only because of the sudden downfall and execution of Robespierre on 28 July 1794 that her life is saved.
 Only six days after the execution of Hortense’s father her mother gets out, having spent 108 days in prison.

 Things are starting to look up for Hortense and her family from now on.
 While in prison Rose met Thérésia Cabarrus, the mistress of Tallien, one of the people that overthrew Robespierre and his reign of terror.